lino-framework/book/docs/dev/actions.rst

 Overview
 ========

 An **action** in Lino is something a user can request to do.

-Actions can be **rendered** as a menu item, a toolbar button or a clickable text or symbol.
-For example the :guilabel:`Delete` action is an instance of :class:`DeleteSelected`.
-It becomes visible in the toolbars of the grid and the detail windows and in the context menu on a grid row.
+Actions are visible to the end-users as menu items, toolbar buttons or clickable chunks of text at arbitrary places.

+For example the :class:`ShowTable` action opens a window showing a grid on a given table.
+Most items of the main menu are :class:`ShowTable` actions.
+Or the :class:`DeleteSelected` action is visible in the toolbars of the grid and the detail windows and in the context menu on a grid row.

+An **action request** is when a user "actually clicked on that button", i.e. requested to run a given action on a given set of database rows.

+**Standard actions** are installed automatically on every table when Lino starts up.

+For example

+- :class:`DeleteSelected`, :class:`SubmitDetail` and
+  :class:`SubmitInsert` send an AJAX request which causes something to happen on the server.

+- :class:`ShowTable`, :class:`ShowDetail`, :class:`ShowInsert` open a
+  window

 Actions are always linked to their *actor*.
 Each actor has its list of actions.

-An **action request** is when a user actually has requested to run a given action on a given set of database rows.

-**Standard actions** are installed automatically on every table when Lino starts up.
-For example

-- :class:`GridEdit`: open a window showing a grid on this table.
-- :class:`ShowDetail`: open a detail window on the current record.
-- :class:`InsertRow` : open an insert window.
-- :class:`SubmitInsert` : create a new database row using the data specified in the insert window.
-- :class:`DeleteSelected` : delete the selected rows after asking a confimation.

-Application developers can define new **custom actions**, either by applying the :func:`action` decorator to a model or table method, or by subclassing the :class:`Action` class and instantiating them as an attribute of the model or table.

-Application developers can also override standard actions with their own custom actions.
-For example (...)
+Application developers can define new **custom actions** or also override standard actions with their own custom actions.

+Some action attributes include:

+- label : the text to place on the button or menu item
+- handler function : the function to call when the action is invoked
+- help_text : the text to appear as tooltip when the mouse is over that button
+- permission requirements : for whom and under which conditions this action is available

 The default action of an actor